Set Infobox Ranges and the Directory to be Searched for Corresponding Infoboxes and Images

 |ibcname||the logical name of the IBC file containing the infoboxes for this range, as specified on the $load_ibc configuration command.
 This parameter is required when the ibc keyword is used instead of a directory name.|

-You may enter multiple $script_locn commands which cover the same range or intersecting ranges.
+You may enter multiple $script_locn or $image_locn commands which cover the same range or intersecting ranges.
 There is no limit to the number of location definitions allowed.
 The sequence of commands is significant.
 CopiaFacts looks for an file in the directory corresponding to the first statement with a suitable range.
 If it finds no image there, it continues looking through the commands until it finds another match on range and directory.
+This command should normally be placed near the top of the .USR file.